-Artist Jean Pederson (who has a NEW video, "Mixed Media Portraits: Beyond Realism" coming out soon- learn more here) has been painting for over twenty years, balancing her strong teaching abilities, and writing with her continuing aspiration to convey her ideas in visual form.
+Artist Jean Pederson ("Mixed Media Portraits: Beyond Realism") has been painting for over twenty years, balancing her strong teaching abilities, and writing with her continuing aspiration to convey her ideas in visual form.
 Jean's traditional practice includes referential imagery of people, still life, landscape and abstraction.
 The layering of a variety of media offers Jean an assortment of possibilities within her work; quality of edge, line and texture all play a role within her imagery.
 Although Pederson is well known for her mastery of watercolors, mixed media has become an important venue for her creative expression.

 What is it that mixed media gives you as an artist?
 (What does it allow you to explore?)

 There is a great deal of flexibility attached to mix media.
 The use of transparent and opaque paint as well as collage allow layers of paint and mark making to show through with different emphasis.
 Mixed media allows for changes in painting direction, reducing any fear of mistakes.

 What’s the biggest challenge you see your students facing with mixed media?
 What advice do you give them?